- What is Summit?

 - How do I check the status of my request?

 - How long can I keep a Summit item?

 - Where can I return a Summit item?

 - What if I lose a Summit item or turn it in late?

-Summit is the combined library catalog of the Orbis Cascade Alliance with more than 30 member colleges and universities in Washington and Oregon.
+Summit is a program of the Orbis Cascade Alliance with more than 30 member colleges and universities in Washington and Oregon.
 Through Summit you have access to millions of books, DVDs, videotapes, sound recordings, government documents and more.
-The Summit catalog is part of the nationwide WorldCat catalog.
+Using Discover you can search the combined library catalog.
 Member libraries may loan bound journals however individual journal articles are not available; instead patrons should request journal articles through Interlibrary Loan

 As a member of the Orbis Cascade Alliance, Clark College is taking part in a program to acquire electronic books that will be accessible to and jointly-owned by all 37 member libraries.
 Selected titles will be recent publications available from a number of participating publishers.
 This effort builds on the Alliance's successful history of sharing northwest academic library resources and pursuing effective and economical ways to build our collections.